{{ summaryHeading }}

 Seed

-A text value that recreates the same shuffled order when the source rows and settings match.
+A text value used to recreate the same shuffled order when the source rows and settings match.

 Catch-all option

-A choice such as all of the above or none of the above that can change how students eliminate answers.
+An option such as all of the above, none of the above, or both A and B that can change how students eliminate answers.

 References: